Corneal Abrasion or Cut in the Eye - What Should you do?

 No matter how big or small, corneal abrasions from items such as tree branches, paper, and common household items can cause damage to the surface of the eye.
 Even items such as dust or sand can cause a cut in the eye and rubbing them, while tempting, can exasperate the injury.

 We are always willing to help, should you ever experience an eye emergency.
 Our East Orlando optometry practice provides emergency services for eye infections, eye injuries, and other eye urgencies.
 State of the art equipment allows us to examine the front surface of the eye and also digitally scan inside the eye for infection or damage.
-We accommodate many eye emergencies such as:
+We accommodate many eye emergencies from patients from Orlando and the UCF area such as:

 - Eye infections